-Table 3: Information on data changes
+Table 2: Information on data changes

 Information Meaning Table Name of the table to which the data record belongs.
 This is used to group the objects.
 Object Object affected by the operation.
 Operation Operation that is run for the object.
 Permitted operations are Add object , Change object , Delete object , Generate event , and Call method .
-Time of execution Time at which the operation should be run.
+Activation time Time at which the operation should be run.
 Comment Additional comment on the operation.
 TIP: Click a remark to show the remark in full.
 Created by User who created the scheduled operation.

-Table 4: Meaning of icons in the form toolbar
+Table 3: Meaning of icons in the form toolbar

-Icon Meaning

-6 Load and display the selected object.
+IconMeaning☑Load and display the selected object.▶Run scheduled operations now☑Delete selected objects.☑Re-enable selected objects.

-Execute scheduled operations now

-× Delete selected objects.

-5= Re-enable selected objects.
 If an error occurred during the operation, you can run